MeiKatz/de-ruby-style-guide/README-deDE.md

     calc_something_else
   end

-  # good - it's apparent what's going on
+  # gut - es ist ersichtlich, was passiert
   kind = case year
          when 1850..1889 then 'Blues'
          when 1890..1909 then 'Ragtime'